jesopo/blog/_posts/2022-07-31-robustness-principle.markdown

 specification alone will not suffice for functionality parity with even the reference implementations of it.
-They will come to learn that, no matter what the specification says, someone will end up approaching your software with data they expect to work, because the reference imeplementation and most implementations derived from it will accept it.
+They will come to learn that, no matter what the specification says, someone will end up approaching your software with data they expect to work, because the reference implementation and most implementations derived from it will accept it.

 ## Why does this matter?